Manchester United Football Club have worked in partnership with AccessAble, to produce detailed pan-disability guides for Old Trafford.

 It offers the following services:

 Directions to ground: take the Metrolink westbound towards Old Trafford.
-Then, follow instructions above.
+Then, follow the instructions above.

 Manchester Oxford Road station [MCO]